williamgieng/price-increase-its-counterfactual/README.md

 - `ITS_PriceIncrease_Counterfactual.ipynb` – main notebook demonstrating the approach
 - synthetic dataset generation and modeling steps
 - visualizations comparing observed vs counterfactual outcomes

 ---

+## Key takeaway

+Without a counterfactual, it is easy to attribute changes to an intervention that had no real effect.

+Better measurement does not just improve analysis.

+**It prevents the wrong decisions.**

+---